Another year is in the books, and I'm again taking a moment to write free-form about my travel and life experiences.

-As a result, it receives less than one million visitors per year, with a high season happening around March and spring break each year.
+As a result, it receives less than one million visitors annually, with a high season happening around March and spring break each year.

 Winters are cold, and summers dangerously hot.
 Spring and fall are the sweet spots for hiking and camping in this region.

 We saw a deer up close but no mountain lions or bears, though both live in the park.